Copyright © 2023 LOCALIIZ | All rights reserved

-Header image courtesy of Kailash Parbat (via Facebook)
+Header image courtesy of Lior Shapira (via Unsplash)

 Originally published by Inés Fung.
-Last updated by Beverly Ngai.
+Last updated by Beverly Ngai and Celia Lee.

 What started as a small street-food venture in Mumbai nearly 70 years ago has grown to become a globally-renowned restaurant franchise, bringing authentic Indian flavours to over 60 locations across the world.
 Nestled in Tsim Sha Tsui, Kailash Parbat’s Hong Kong branch sports a casually upbeat atmosphere with spacious interiors and colourful décor, making it a prime location for relaxed get-togethers with friends or family.

 Expect to be spoiled for choice with their endless selection of hearty rice and noodles dishes, traditional street food, homemade soups, Indian bread, desserts, and more.
-With so many options, your best bet is to share a scrumptious KP chaat platter ($138) and try a bit of everything; but if you're ordering just for one, our go-to is the paneer tikka lababdar ($94)—and don’t forget to pair the luscious curry with a side of garlic naan ($33)!
+With so many options, your best bet is to share a scrumptious mixed chaat platter and try a bit of everything; but if you're ordering just for one, our go-to is the paneer tikka lababdar—and don’t forget to pair the luscious curry with a side of garlic naan.

-This hole-in-the-wall tucked away in Chungking Mansions may not look like much from the outside, but it serves up some of the best vegetarian curries around.
-They keep their menu pretty simple, specialising in dosas, veggie curries and stews, and biryani rice dishes, but you’re always guaranteed fresh ingredients and rich, aromatic flavours that capture the best of North and South Indian cuisine.
-Opt for either the pav bhaji (vegetable curry with soft bread roll) or the aloo gobi ($68) (potatoes and cauliflower curry) and wash down your meal with a warming Indian masala tea ($15).
+This hole-in-the-wall in Chungking Mansions may not look like much from the outside, but it serves up some of the best vegetarian curries around.
+They keep the menu pretty simple, specialising in dosas, veggie curries and stews, and biryani rice dishes, but you’re always guaranteed fresh ingredients and rich, aromatic flavours that capture the best of North and South Indian cuisine.
+Opt for either the chana masala or the aloo gobi and wash down your meal with a warming Indian masala tea.

 Branto is well known amongst the Indian community in Hong Kong for its authentic vegetarian South Indian cuisine.
-Offering an extensive menu of favourites like mysore masala dosa ($69), dahi puri ($49), and dal fry ($49), its dishes are Jain-friendly and not overwhelmingly spicy.
-You will also find variations of Indian style pizza here (the paneer pizza ($99) is to die for) as Branto was the first restaurant to introduce vegetarian pizza to its hometown in Gurjarat, India.
+Offering an extensive menu of favourites like mysore masala dosa, dahi puri, and dal fry, its dishes are Jain-friendly and not overwhelmingly spicy.
+You will also find variations of Indian-style pizza here—the paneer pizza is to die for—as Branto was the first restaurant to introduce vegetarian pizza to its hometown in Gurjarat, India.
 Don’t judge a restaurant by its entrance—you’ll feel right at home once you’re inside and chowing down on their signature thali (set meals).

 Branto, 1/F, 9–11 Lock Road, Tsim Sha Tsui | (+852) 2366 8171

-Woodlands has long been a foodie favourite and a plant-based staple in the city.
-It holds the title of Hong Kong’s oldest Indian vegetarian restaurant, and its quality has held up even after nearly 40 years.
+Woodlands has long been a foodie favourite and a plant-based staple—it holds the title of Hong Kong’s oldest Indian vegetarian restaurant, and its quality has held up even after nearly 40 years.
 It has also recently added non-alcoholic beer and halal-certified alcohol-free wine to the menu, as well as a dedicated vegan menu featuring curries that retain all the lush flavours of say, a makhani, without the use of any cream or dairy products.